pablodecm/paper-inferno/paper/paper.md

 An option is to pose the problem as one of classification based on a simulated dataset.
-A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering a fixed parameters $r$ and $\lambda$.
+A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering parameters $r$ and $\lambda$ fixed.
-The output of such a model typically consist in class probabilities
+The output of such a model typically consists in class probabilities
 $c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which will tend asymptotically to the optimal classifier from [@Eq:opt_clf] given enough data, a flexible enough model and a powerful learning rule.
 The conditional class probabilities (or alternatively the likelihood ratio
 $f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$) are powerful
-learned features that can be used as summary statistic; however their construction ignores the effect of the nuisance parameters $r$ and $\lambda$ on the background distribution.
+learned features that can be used as summary statistics; however their construction ignores the effect of the nuisance parameters $r$ and $\lambda$ on the background distribution.
 Furthermore, some kind  of non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical